replit/desktop-releases/README.md

 Accepts a platform (like "darwin" or "win32") to download the appropriate copy your app for.
 I generally suggest using either `process.platform` ([more](https://nodejs.org/api/process.html#process_process_platform)) or `os.platform()` ([more](https://nodejs.org/api/os.html#os_os_platform)) to retrieve this string.

+Also used to download certain platform-specific binaries like `.dmg` and `nupkg` files.

 If the cache isn't filled yet or doesn't contain a download link for the specified platform, it will respond like `/`.

 ### /update/:platform/:version